Formatted output using WritelnFormat

 f(3, 4) = 25 ← (3^2 + 4^2)

-How can we do it with writeln
+How can we do it with writeln?
+We need to write :

 writeln('f(', x, ', ', y, ') = ', z);

-are expressions, and everything else is a character that allows you to "beautifully" display these expressions.
+It is not very convenient.
+Note that in the required string «f(x,_y)_=_z» (spaces are underlined) x, y and z are expressions, and everything else is a character that allows you to "beautifully" display these expressions.

 Formatted output using WritelnFormat

 It is convenient to use so-called formatted output.
 Let's consider an example.
-Instead of writeln
+Instead of writeln we will use WritelnFormat:

 WritelnFormat('f({0}, {1}) = {2}', x, y, z);

-) is a format string which shows the format of expression output.
+The first parameter ('f({0}, {1}) = {2}') is a format string which shows the format of expression output.
 If we want to print:

 f(x, y) = z

-you just need to replace x
+you just need to replace x, y, z with

-and is replaced by the corresponding argument value.
-That is, {0}
+Expression {N} denotes the N-th argument of WritelnFormat and is replaced by the corresponding argument value.
+That is, {0} in our case corresponds to x, {1} corresponds to y and so on.

-is similar to Writeln('Hello, world!')
+Operator WritelnFormat('Hello, world!') is similar to Writeln('Hello, world!').

 Operator